-Most tests can’t determine the differences at the level of the DNA.
-And, even if they appear to be the same, eyewitness reports from all over North American describe how several types of animals, including cows, pigs, geese, elk, deer, squirrels, and rats, when given a choice, avoid eating GM foods.
+Eyewitness reports from all over North American describe how several types of animals, including cows, pigs, geese, elk, deer, squirrels, and rats, when given a choice, often avoid eating GM foods.

 Haven’t people been eating GM foods without any ill effect?

 The biotech industry says that millions have been eating GM foods without ill effect.
 This is misleading.
 No one monitors human health impacts of GM foods.
 If the foods were creating health problems in the US population, it might take years or decades before we identified the cause.